 8. How to cut costs as a solo cruiser

 Traveling as a solo doesn’t have to be expensive.
-But the cost can double due to the dreaded single supplement that cruise lines charge a solo person in a double-occupancy stateroom.
+But the cost can double due to the obnoxious single supplement that cruise lines charge a solo person in a double-occupancy stateroom.

-If your vacation days and itinerary are flexible, look around and find cruise line with the lowest single supplement promotion.
-Depending on the time of year and if the ship is not filling up, cruise lines may slash or even waive the usual 200% single supplement.
+If your vacation days and itinerary are flexible, look around and find the cruise line with the lowest single supplement promotion.
+Depending on the time of year and if the ship is not filling up, cruise lines may slash or on very, very rare occasions, waive the usual 200% single supplement.